The Quantum Circuit

 size()[source]

-Provides the size of the circuit, in terms of number of quantum and classical bits.
+Provides the size of the circuit, in terms of the number of quantum and classical bits.

 Returns